julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-#### Thursday, July 10, 2025.
+#### Friday, July 11, 2025.
 Quote of the day:

-> "No one ever told me that grief felt so like fear." - C. S. Lewis
+> "Believe me, that was a happy age, before the days of architects, before the days of builders." - Lucius Annaeus Seneca